Dre Campbell Farm

 It’s safe to use around fruit trees and gardens, making it a good choice if you need a solution that won’t harm your plants while repelling boxelder bugs.
 However, it is for outdoor use only.

-Apply it according to the label instructions and spray it directly onto the pests.
-It will kill boxelder bug eggs, nymphs, and adult bugs.
+Apply it according to the label instructions, and spray it directly onto the pests.
+It can help control many insect pests when used as directed on the label.

 Plants That Repel Boxelder Bugs

-Apart from this list of DIY sprays, some plants can help tackle your boxelder bug problem.
+In addition to the DIY sprays on this list, some plants can help tackle your boxelder bug problem.
 That’s because of their pungent scents, especially when the leaves are bruised.

 Additionally, some chrysanthemums contain pyrethrum, a natural insecticide [2].
-This makes them an excellent choice for repelling boxelder bugs and other pests.
+This can help make your yard less attractive to some insect pests.

 Takeaway

-If you need more tips, this article contains more home remedies for getting rid of boxelder bugs naturally.
+If you need more tips, this article offers additional home remedies for naturally getting rid of boxelder bugs.

 Add comment